AA/PPS 04.02.32 - Faculty Grievance Policy

 tenured faculty members; and

-faculty, under special circumstances, including cases of termination of tenured faculty prior to the end of the contract period, are contained in the TSUS Rules and Regulations, Sections 4.5 (Termination for Good Cause) and Section 4.6 (Termination for Special Circumstances) of Chapter V of the TSUS Rules and Regulations.
+faculty, under special circumstances, including cases of termination of tenured faculty prior to the end of the contract period, are contained in the TSUS Rules and Regulations, Sections 4.5 (Termination and Due Process Procedures) and Section 4.6 (Termination of Faculty Employment Under Special Circumstances) of Chapter V of the TSUS Rules and Regulations.
 In all such termination cases where the facts are in dispute, the president will appoint a special hearing tribunal composed of faculty whose rank is equal to, or higher than, that of the accused faculty member.

 Sexual Misconduct – All faculty disputes of findings or sanctions related to sexual misconduct will be handled pursuant to the TSUS Sexual Misconduct Policy and Procedures, Section 13, which may be found in Appendix A-6 of the TSUS Rules and Regulations.

-Faculty Ombudsman – a person designated by the president to facilitate discussions and strategies for faculty members to resolve work-related issues.
-The ombudsman is neutral and is not an advocate for either employee or management.
-The president will appoint the ombudsman from a list of candidates recommended by a committee composed of three faculty members (appointed by the chair of the Faculty Senate) and three chairs or directors or deans (appointed by the provost and vice president for Academic Affairs (VPAA)).
-The ombudsman will receive assigned time and serve a three-year term.
-The ombudsman will develop procedures to facilitate the timely and equitable adjudication of faculty grievances and, via the Faculty Senate, recommend changes in the policy itself.
+Faculty Ombudsperson – a person designated by the president to facilitate discussions and strategies for faculty members to resolve work-related issues.
+The ombudsperson is neutral and is not an advocate for either employee or management.
+The president will appoint the ombudsperson from a list of candidates recommended by a committee composed of three faculty members (appointed by the chair of the Faculty Senate) and three chairs, directors, or deans (appointed by the provost and vice president for Academic Affairs (VPAA)).
+The ombudsperson will receive assigned time and serve a three-year term.
+The ombudsperson will develop procedures to facilitate the timely and equitable adjudication of faculty grievances and, via the Faculty Senate, recommend changes in the policy itself.

 Administrator – a member of Texas State’s administration.
-The term includes vice presidents, deans, chairs, and other administrators as determined by the president.
+The term includes vice presidents, deans, department chairs, school directors, and other administrators as determined by the president.

 PROCEDURE FOR AN INFORMAL RESOLUTION

-- Faculty members should make good-faith efforts to resolve issues collegially by discussing their concerns with the faculty ombudsman or with their chair, director, or dean.
+- Faculty members should make good-faith efforts to resolve issues collegially by discussing their concerns with the faculty ombudsperson or with their chair, director, or dean.
 These efforts should take place within the 30 business days allowed before a formal grievance must be filed.

 PROCEDURES FOR A FORMAL GRIEVANCE